30345 - MEDIA AND POLITICAL COMMUNICATION

 The aim of the course is to illustrate -both from a theoretical and an empirical perspective- the role played by the mass media and political communication within contemporary political regimes, with a specific focus on developed democracies.
 Topics such as the persuasive effects of the media per se and of electoral campaigns are covered according to a multidisciplinary approach, which blends methods from economics to political science and communication studies proper.
 We devote special attention to interest groups as active players in the political communication fields, and to social networks as an increasingly relevant media channel.

-- The mass media as economic and political actors.
+- The mass media as a two-sided market.

 - The persuasion effects of the media: agenda-setting, framing and priming.

 - An historical and comparative look at political communication.

 - Empirical analysis of campaign effects.

 - Interest groups, and the role they play.

 - Social networks and political communication.

 A written exam, with the possibility of splitting the exam in two parts (i.e. with a partial exam).

 Political Science and Comparative Politics.
 Quantitative Methods for Social Sciences (both modules).
 Introduction to Economics (Microeconomics).

 Last change 12/06/2017 14:00